domiot-io/iot-bindings-node/README.md

 **Attributes:**
 - `id` (required): Unique identifier for the binding.
 - `location` (required): Path to the device file (e.g., `/dev/lcd-sim0`).
+- `attribute-name` (optional): Attribute containing the text to send to the device file.
+If no `attribute-name` is provided, the binding will use the 'text' attribute.

 **Element Attributes:**
 - `message`: Text message to display on the device (max 120 characters).